 Observation status days do not count towards those qualifying days.
 It doesn’t matter if the treating physician had the patient admitted to the hospital because hospitals can change the status of the patient retroactively.

 Until recently, there was no recourse for patients.
 However, a recent class-action suit in Connecticut may see that begin to change.
 A federal judge held that Medicare beneficiaries whose hospital stays were changed to observation status may appeal to Medicare for reimbursement of their payments to rehabilitation facilities.
 As a result of Alexander v.
 Azar, patients have the right to recover payments for their nursing home rehabilitation stays.

 It is important to note that patients whose doctors placed them on observation status still are not permitted to appeal.

-If you or a loved one have been placed on observation status, then please get in touch with The Dorcey Law Firm, PLC so we can determine if the ruling in Alexander v.
+If you or a loved one have been placed on observation status, then please get in touch with Dorcey Law Firm so we can determine if the ruling in Alexander v.
 Azar applies to you.
 Schedule your consultation today with one of our elder law attorneys.